marcg-75/movie-center-backend/README.md

 ```
 To quit mysql client, enter `Ctrl+C`

+## Import movie data via the adapter

+The adapter currently supports movie data imports from DVD Profiler and My Movies 2.
+In order to import the data, do the following:
+1. Export the movie data from either of these applications.
+2. Put the exported files in the import folder configured in the adapter module's properties.
+3. Start the MovieCenterApplication (this sets up the database, and it's API will be used for the import).
+4. Run the adapter and monitor the logs.
+5. All successfully imported movie files will be moved to a dedicated folder.
+All others will be moved to a folder for failed imports.
+6. Verify the import in the database and/or frontend application.

 ## Start frontend

 Look at the README in movie-center-web/mono project for guidelines on how to build and run the frontend application